All four Irish teams are already qualified for the last 16.

 The French side have won 35 of their 36 home games in the pool stage of the Heineken Champions Cup, their only defeat coming against Harlequins in 2008/09 (10-15).

 Meanwhile, Connacht have lost their last seven away games in the competition, but the last three defeats came by margins of fewer than seven points.

 Stade look much stronger than their December line-up, with Ngani Laumape and Clement Castets adding bulk to their squad, while Connacht are without Finlay Bealham, Ultan Dillane, Kieran Marmion and Bundee Aki.

-Connacht: Tiernan O'Halloran; Alex Wootton, Tom Farrell, Sammy Arnold, Mack Hansen; Jack Carty (capt), Caolin Blae; Jordan Duggan, Shane Delahunt, Greg McGrath; Oisín Dowling, Niall Murray; Cian Prendergast, Conor Oliver, Jarrad Butler
+Connacht: Tiernan O'Halloran; Alex Wootton, Tom Farrell, Sammy Arnold, Mack Hansen; Jack Carty (c), Caolin Blae; Jordan Duggan, Shane Delahunt, Greg McGrath; Oisín Dowling, Niall Murray; Cian Prendergast, Conor Oliver, Jarrad Butler.

 Six weeks ago it looked like Munster's season had exploded into life when their patched-up team hammered Wasps in Coventry, but while they have won three of their four games since, their performances have not been convincing.

 They scored four tries that afternoon, but have crossed the line just five times in the four games since.